 There is now widespread use of the term Neuroendocrine Tumours (NETs) and this is based on the latest classification scheme pushed out by the World Health Organisation (WHO) in 2010 subsequently updated by WHO 2017.
 However, ‘Carcinoid’ seems to prevail in many parts of social media and advocate websites.
 As a blogger and social media geek, I still use it as it’s a popular search phrase (although I’m always careful with context and in the correct ‘scenario’).
 However and unfortunately, some still use it as a synonym for all NETs which is clearly incorrect.
 So called Carcinoid was ever only one rype of NET albeit covering more than one location.
 I’m therefore baffled by the continued and frequent use of phrases such as “Carcinoid and Neuroendocrine Tumours” which misleadingly infers they are different cancers.
 Not helpful.

 The primary NET is really important for context and understanding, thus why many patient advocate organsiation and cancer sites will still classify and list ‘Carcinoid’ as a single NET type rather than the long list of anatomical locations which can no longer be grouped under the heading of the Carcinoid type.
 There are also many other factors involved and no solution seems to be perfect up to this point.
 As for syndromes, there are several.
 So patients confused by the ‘instruction’ on the use of ‘Carcinoid’ will just say “I have the syndrome”.
 Just which one are they talking about?
-We also need to consider Carcinoid Heart Diseaseand Carcinoid Crisis.
+We also need to consider Carcinoid Heart Diseaseand Carcinoid Crisis and I have excellent suggestions for renaming both.

 Some might say all of the above is just semantics and it’s nothing to get too excited about.
 However, I believe we need more coordinated awareness and more coordinated clout for Neuroendocrine disease.
 We should at least be consistent with the nomenclature messages (amongst other things).